-- $\triangleright v(l)$ is the disutility from working l hours - the budget constraint assumes no discounting (zero real interest rate)
+- $\triangleright$ v(l) is the disutility from working l hours - b is pay when not working (welfare, UI) - the budget constraint assumes no discounting (zero real interest rate)

 Digression

 This assumes a zero nominal interest rate.

 With a zero real interest rate, we get (11) on the previous slide.